-- Be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
-The DSL must ensure that the safeguarding training takes place at least every three years for all with regular updates during this period; which they can deliver in-house provided they are linked in to the support and quality assurance process offered by the Local Authority and the Devon Children and Families Partnership. - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups, or meetings where it concerns a child in our care and to contribute to multi-agency strategy discussions to safeguard and promote the child's welfare. - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.
-This includes the online Safety Policy which includes Camera & Image Policy, Mobile Phone Policy, Acceptable Use Policy. - Implementing the Fundamental British Values. - To ensure allegations regarding adults in the setting are effectively responded to and referred to the appropriate agency.
+To be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
+The DSL must ensure that the safeguarding training takes place at least every three years for all with regular updates during this period, which they can deliver in-house provided they are linked into the support and quality assurance process offered by the Local Authority and the Devon Children and Families Partnership.

+to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups, or meetings where it concerns a child in our care and to contribute to multi-agency strategy discussions to safeguard and promote the child's welfare.

+for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures.
+This includes the on-line Safety Policy which includes Camera & Image Policy, Mobile Phone Policy, Acceptable Use Policy.

+Implementing the Fundamental British Values.

+To ensure allegations regarding adults in the setting are effectively responded to and referred to the appropriate agency.

+Staff roles and responsibilities will include:

+maintaining an attitude of 'it could happen here' where safeguarding is concerned.

+identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.

+to provide a safe environment in which children can play and learn.

+knowing what to do if a child tells them they are being abused, exploited, or neglected.

+being able to reassure victims that they are being taken seriously and that they will be supported and kept safe.

+recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal)

+identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans.

+raising any concerns for a child following the setting's safeguarding policies and procedures being aware of local authority referral processes and supporting social workers and other agencies following any referral.

+adhering to safeguarding and welfare requirements within the Early Years Foundation Stage Statutory Framework to safeguard children's wellbeing and maintain public trust in the early years and childcare profession as part of their professional duties.

+Being aware of systems within the setting which support safeguarding e.g. behaviour policy, code of conduct,

+Attending regular safeguarding and child protection training.

+Recognising that children missing through non-attendance can be a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.

 All Child Protection concerns need to be acted on immediately.
 If you are concerned that a child may be at risk or is actually suffering abuse, you must tell the DSL.
-All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including MASH (Multi Agency

-Safeguarding Hub), Children and Young People's Service (CYPS) - Social Care, or the Police.
-Where a disclosure is made to a visiting staff member from a different agency, e.g. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to the Setting's DSL in the first instance and to follow their organizations procedures.
+All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including Front Door (Previously MASH Multi Agency Safeguarding Hub) via the 'request for Support Form', Children and Young Peoples Service (CYPS) - Social Care, or the Police.
+Where a disclosure is made to a visiting staff member from a different agency, e.g. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to the Setting's DSL in the first instance and to follow their organisations procedures.
 Any records made should be kept securely on the Child's Protection file.